 When importing a folder, all of the files in the folder must have the same columns.

 Upon completion, the datasets will appear in the Datasets Overview page.
 Click on a dataset to open a submenu.
 From this menu, you can specify to view Details, Split, Visualize, Predict, or Delete a dataset.
 You can also delete an unused dataset by hovering over it, clicking the X button, and then confirming the delete.
 Note: You cannot delete a dataset that was used in an active experiment.
 You have to delete the experiment first.

-To view a summary of a dataset or to preview the dataset, click on the dataset or select the [Click for Actions] button beside the dataset that you want to view, and then click Describe from the submenu that appears.
+To view a summary of a dataset or to preview the dataset, click on the dataset or select the [Click for Actions] button beside the dataset that you want to view, and then click Details from the submenu that appears.
 This opens the Dataset Details page.

 The Dataset Details page provides a summary of the dataset.
-This summary lists each column that is included in the dataset along with the type, the count, the mean, minimum, maximum, standard deviation, and frequency values, and the number of unique values.
+This summary lists each column that is included in the dataset along with the type (see note below), the count, the mean, minimum, maximum, standard deviation, frequency, and the number of unique values.

-Hover over a row to view a summary of the first 20 rows of that column.
+Hover over the top of a column to view a summary of the first 20 rows of that column.